 Step 2: Create Your Account

-Enter in your email, a username and a password and then click “Create My Account.”
-You will then receive a prompt to check your email to activate your account.
+Enter your email and password, and then click “Try it free”.
+You will receive a prompt to check your email to activate your account.

-Head over to your email account and open the MailChimp email.
-Click on the red button to get your account activated so you can start the magic.
+Head over to your email account and open the Flodesk email.
+Click on the black ‘Verify Your Email’ button to activate your account so you can start the magic.

 At the top of the page, you’ll see a menu with several links.